 In the third stage, delight, use email and marketing automation to deliver the right information to the right person at the right time in their buyer's journey.
 Ensure your prospects can share your content with their colleagues and peers by using a variety of content formats — like video — that your prospects prefer.

 Promotion and Sharing

 In modern marketing, you don’t simply produce content and leave it on the website to take up space – you share it.
 Social media sharing first and foremost directly promotes the content to your followers.
 After that, it goes a step further, encouraging your following to share the post elsewhere.
 This can also encourage other publishers to share your content on their platforms as well, such as a similar engineering firm who found your article on electrical switches useful.
 In this way, your content begins to spread online by having more inbound links to your site, ultimately driving up your site authority with Google.

-Immediately after posting a new blog post, you should have an automated email to send to your subscribed email list, letting them know new content is available and encouraging them to engage even further with you.
+Immediately after publishing a new blog post, you should have an automated email send it to your subscribed email list, letting them know new content is available and encouraging them to engage even further with you.
 If social sharing buttons are optimized in the email, they can then easily share the content on social media or forward your email along to a colleague, further promoting your content at no extra cost or effort for you.
 As the content is shared, your company name and site are also shared across emails, social media, and the Internet, gaining even more credibility and potential visitors that could convert to leads down the road.

-Even today some people still view blogging as just a personal hobby, but it clearly involves much more than that.
 In the ever-changing digital world, content creation has become more useful than ever for boosting SEO, establishing thought leadership and trust, attracting visitors and generating leads, and promotion and sharing.